 Our mission is to help ordinary people discover their extraordinary potential.

-Since launching in 2013, Thinkspaces have been built in dozens of countries around the world, where thousands of students have learnt to code.
+Since launching in 2013, Thinkspaces have been built in dozens of countries around the world, where thousands of students have learnt creative industry related skills.

 At fifteen years old, I was sitting in my computing class in a dreary, uninspiring classroom.
 I realised that this is where our generation is expected to build the future; a space that lacks inspiration, ambition & opportunities.

 I’ve been coding since the age of seven, as a result of having a supportive family who gave me access to a computer & Internet connection.
 If others in my age group have this support, inspiration & the resources to thrive, I believe the world will be a better place.

 While schooling at its core is important, I’m doubtful the innovation we so urgently need to change things for the better can emerge from the rigid and unimaginative curriculum of today’s school systems.